kimou6055/WePrompt/Readme.md

 ## WePromt 0.1
-WePrompt is a GUI that helps you with SQL queries , and debbuging in Wevioo !
+WePrompt is a GUI that helps you with SQL queries , and debbuging at Wevioo !

 ## Prerequirments
 Python 3.4+